Brought to you by

 No. 152: Arcade

-Inspired by the likes of Schillers Liquor Bar in New York and Dandelyan Bar in London, this new ‘resto-bar’ serves cafe-style food like chicken pregos and rolled beef fillet, plus pizzas, burgers and salads.
+This ‘resto-bar’ serves café-style food like chicken pregos, pizzas, burgers and salads.
 On the drinks side of things, look out for classic and new cocktails, shots and SAB beer on tap.
 It’s wildly popular with the late-night crowd.

 No. 160: Café Frank